-Following a funeral at Gesu, a reception may be held in McAuley Hall if the family requests it.
+Following a funeral at Gesu, if the family requests it, a reception may be held in McAuley Hall subject to availability.
 A parish staff member can help facilitate the catering arrangements.
-A group of volunteers provides baked goods and beverages, and takes care of set-up and serving.
+Funeral reception volunteers provide baked goods and beverages, and takes care of set-up and serving.
 The committee welcomes anyone willing to assist with this ministry.
-For more information contact Lori Wright, Parish Executive Assistant.
+For more information contact Lori Wright.

-The Girls Scouts of the USA program is open to all girls of Gesu Church from Kindergarten through high school.
-Email Melissa Hensel for more information.
+The Girls Scouts of the USA program is open to all girls of Gesu Church from kindergarten through high school.
+Email Erin Donovan Goldwood for more information.

 If you are interested in being part of the men’s softball league, contact Blair Campomizzi for more information.